Saint Ronan's School A GSG School

 Exit

 Forget it if you have your sights on the local grammars, with the exception of Cranbrook.
 Saint Ronan’s sends a few children to Cranbrook via the 11-plus, but the bulk exit to Cranbrook at 13+.
-Benenden, Cranbrook and Hurstpierpoint the most popular destinations in 2023, followed by Lancing, Sutton Valence, Claremont, Eastbourne and Bede’s.
-‘Since I’ve been head we have fed into over 60 different schools,’ says the head.
-Parents say they are good at helping you choose – the TVs visit a clutch of senior schools each term so they are well informed.
-Total of 35 scholarships in 2023.
+After that, Kings Canterbury, Sutton Valence, Bede’s and Hurstpierpoint were the most popular destinations in 2024.
+However, the school has fed into over 60 different schools over the years.
+Parents say they are good at helping you choose – staff visit a clutch of senior schools each term so they are well informed.
+Fifty scholarships in 2024.

 Our view